LiskArchive/lisk-legacy-docs/configuration.md

 }
 ```

-> If SSL Port configured above in `ssl.options.port` is a privileged port (below 1024), you must either allow node to use the specified port with `setcap` or change the configuration to use a port outside of that range.
+> If SSL Port configured above in `ssl.options.port` is a privileged port (below 1024), you must either allow the node to use the specified port with `setcap` or change the configuration to use a port outside of that range.

 **Setcap:** Only required to grant Lisk access to port 443